Foundation for a Smoke-Free World: Foundation for a Smoke-Free World

 On 28 September 2022, the second edition of the Tobacco Transformation Index (an initiative of FSFW) was released at the Global Tobacco & Nicotine Forum (GTNF) detailing the results of research into the efforts made by the world’s 15 largest tobacco companies to reduce the harm caused by the consumption of their products.
-The 2022 Index noted that high-risk products made up about 95% of retail sales in 2021, with reduced-risk products (RRPs) making up the remainder.
-It also noted that tobacco companies are failing to invest in harm reduction in low and middle-income countries, with sales of RRPs concentrated in markets with a high disposable income.
+The 2022 Index noted that high-risk products made up about 95% of retail sales in 2021, with so-called reduced-risk products making up the remainder.
+It also noted that tobacco companies are failing to invest in harm reduction in low and middle-income countries, with sales of reduced-risk products concentrated in markets with a high disposable income.

 On 4 October 2022, it was reported that the Agricultural Transformation Initiative (ATI), a subsidiary of FSFW, supported Malawi-based scholars through the ATI Fellowship and Scholarship Fund.
 Fifteen postgraduate students shared information about their studies while speaking with experts and students at the North Carolina State University’s College of Agriculture and Life Sciences International Programs.
 The goal of the event was to use what the students learned to help diversify Malawi’s tobacco-reliant agricultural ecosystem.

-On 31 January 2023, The Australian reported that research conducted by FSFW was published in Nicotine and Tobacco Research, appearing in a paper about patterns of tobacco use over the pandemic.
-The original paper was cited in further papers, causing the research to eventually be cited in more than 6700 papers.
+On 31 January 2023, The Australian reported that research conducted by FSFW was published in Nicotine & Tobacco Research, appearing in a paper about patterns of tobacco use over the pandemic.
+The original paper was cited in further papers, causing the research to eventually be cited in more than 6,700 papers.

+Global Action to End Smoking

+In October 2023, Cliff Douglas became the CEO and president of the organization.
+In May 2024, the foundation changed its name to 'Global Action to End Smoking'.

 Criticism

 The creation of the Foundation for a Smoke-Free World was met with skepticism by the medical community.
-The World Health Organization, Union for International Cancer Control and the American Cancer Society announced that they would not work with the Foundation, and encouraged governments and the public health community to follow their lead.
+The World Health Organization, Union for International Cancer Control, the American Cancer Society, Vital Strategies and other health organisations announced that they would not work with the Foundation, and encouraged governments and the public health community to follow their lead.

 The independence of the Foundation for a Smoke-Free World has been challenged.
 The Foundation has been criticized by the Campaign for Tobacco-Free Kids, Action on Smoking and Health (ASH), Corporate Accountability International and others for taking funding from Philip Morris International.